Neha/Nodejs-workshop/README.md

 11. CI/CD Pipeline, Github hooks, etc
 12. Make your own custom NPM packages

+## Extra:
+1. env variables
+2. Best Practise around File Creation
+3. When to use streams
+4. How to handle heavy files

 ## Sessions

 :one: [Session 1: All about Nodejs and Server](#white_check_mark-session-0-introduction-to-nodejs-theory)